Date of birth22 September 1997

 Powerful, athletic and comfortable bringing the ball out from the back, he started his first season as a scholar at the heart of defence and as captain of Joe Edwards’s side, before progressing to make Under-19 and Under-21 debuts by January 2015.
 In a hugely successful season for the Academy, Clarke-Salter played in every UEFA Youth League game and all but one Youth Cup tie as we lifted both trophies in April.

 He played the majority of his football with the Under-21s in 2015/16 but, still eligible for the Youth Cup, he missed just one game as we retained the trophy for a third year running.
 The achievement also secured a third winners medal for Jake, a remarkable achievement only matched by six others, including his teammate Jay Dasilva and five of Manchester United's Busby Babes side of the 1950s.
+He was also part of a formidable defence that helped our Under-19s retain their European title.

 A long-term injury to Kurt Zouma in early 2016 resulted in Clarke-Salter training regularly with the first team squad and he made his senior debut at Villa Park in April, coming on during the second half of a 4-0 win and playing at left-back.
-He was also part of a formidable defence that helped our Under-19s retain their European title.

-In August 2016 he moved with team-mate Charlie Colkett to League One Bristol Rovers, both on loan until the end of the season.
+Clarke-Salter's first loan move came in August 2016 when he moved to League One Bristol Rovers for the season, along with teammate Charlie Colkett.
 Having overcome an injury suffered at the end of the previous season, he made his debut there at the end of September and scored in an away win at Oldham, but a broken arm in November removed the young defender from the action temporarily.
 He returned in March, coming on as a sub against Southend, and then made his first start since the injury in an away win at AFC Wimbledon.
-In total, he made 13 appearances for Bristol Rovers.
+In total, he made 13 appearances for the Pirates.

 Shortly after being an unused sub in an FA Cup match at Norwich in January 2018, Clarke-Salter went on loan to the Championship for the first time, joining Sunderland until the end of the season.
 He played 13 times on Wearside as the Black Cats failed to avoid relegation to League One, with our young defender sent off on consecutive appearances in February and March.